PSP-Archive/ARK-4/README.md

   - FTP server and client can run simultaneously.

   - Ability to mount UMD Video ISOs using the file browser.

+  - Ability to extract .zip files (up to highest compression) and .rar files (standard compression).

   - Ability to edit text files (.txt, .cfg or .ini).